arimger/Unity-Editor-Toolbox/README.md

 ### Hierarchy <a name="hierarchy"></a>

-Enable custom hierarchy overlay in **ToolboxEditorSettings**.
+Enable and customize the presented hierarchy overlay in the **ToolboxEditorSettings**.
 Basically it provides more data about particular GameObjects directly within the Hierarchy window.

-Each row contains:
+Each row can contain:
 - Layer
 - Tag
 - Toggle to enable/disable GameObject